github/opensource.guide/_articles/en-US/how-to-contribute.md

 * **Test your changes!** Run your changes against any existing tests if they exist and create new ones when needed.
 Whether tests exist or not, make sure your changes don't break the existing project.
 * **Contribute in the style of the project** to the best of your abilities.
 This may mean using indents, semi-colons or comments differently than you would in your own repository, but makes it easier for the maintainer to merge, others to understand and maintain in the future.

-If this is your first pull request, check out [Make a Pull Request](http://makeapullrequest.com/), which @kentcdodds created as a walkthrough video tutorial on making a pull request.
-You can practice making a pull request in [First Contributions](https://github.com/Roshanjossey/first-contributions) created by @Roshanjossey which has a tutorial and repository on how to submit pull request.
+If this is your first pull request, check out [Make a Pull Request](http://makeapullrequest.com/), which @kentcdodds created as a walkthrough video tutorial.
+You can also practice making a pull request in the [First Contributions](https://github.com/Roshanjossey/first-contributions) repository, created by @Roshanjossey.

 ## What happens after you submit a contribution